sem/Instagram-Request-Scanner/README.md

 - Another disadvantage is that you have to **start with less than 200 pending follow requests**, to have an accurate count.
 Otherwise, it will only take the 200 most recent requests and start from there.

 ### Accepting follow requests
 Since it's recommended to start your count when your requests are below 200, there is an option to automatically approve all your pending follow requests.
-All pending requests will be accepted **only in the first run**.
+For each run, 200 users will be accepted until your pending requests are below the 200 limit.
+Once it's below 200, a file named ```accept.json``` will be created, so no more requests will be accepted when appending them to your total amount in ```username_pending_users.json```.
+Note that none of the users that get accepted will be appended to that JSON; only the users that request a follow after accepting is finished will be appended to the count.
+If you have already accepted followers, but wish to accept again, then you can delete ```accept.json```.
-By changing ```accept``` to ```True``` in line 621, all your pending follow requests will be accepted.
+By changing ```accept``` to ```True``` at line 631, all your pending follow requests will be accepted.
 If it's set to ```False```, it will just directly move on to counting your incoming requests.
-Note that none of the followers that get accepted will be appended to the JSON.
-If you've already had a first run, but wish to accept followers again; simply delete ```first_run.json```.

 > ```py
 > if __name__ == "__main__":
 >     '''
->     To accept requests set Scraper(accept=True)
+>     To accept follow requests -> Scraper(accept=True)
 >
->     Will only accept the first run to make sure your requests are below 200
+>     Will accept every run until your follow requests are below 200
+>     Can only accept a maximum amount of 200 requested users per run
 >     '''
 >     Scraper(accept=False)
 > ```